Social Icons

 Directed by Warren Beatty

-Here is the irony, if you get to watch the 1980 first series of the Tv Show Yes, Minister you kind of get a glimpse of the political climate in Britain under this Brexit nonsense.
-Then if you get to watch this 1998 movie Bulworth you get a glimpse of the political climate in the USA.
-The Democrats cannot seem to get their act together to handle Trump, and how people love it when someone (Trump) says his mind and goes off record.
-It is safe to say the comedy of the 80s and 90s predicted the chaos of the present political climate.
-That aside Bulworth is a movie that will rob many people the wrong way, but for the more discerning crowd who want to be entertained by some political comedy – It is a cool movie to see.
+Here’s the irony: if you watch the 1980s TV show Yes, Minister, you get a glimpse of the political climate in Britain that mirrors the current Brexit nonsense.
+Then, if you watch the 1998 movie Bulworth, you get a glimpse of the political climate in the USA.
+The Democrats can’t seem to get their act together to handle Trump, and people love it when someone (like Trump) speaks their mind and goes off-script.
+It’s safe to say the comedy of the ’80s and ’90s predicted the chaos of today’s political climate.
+That aside, Bulworth is a movie that might rub many people the wrong way, but for the more discerning crowd who want to be entertained by some political comedy, it’s a cool movie to watch.

-The acting of Warren Beatty as Bulworth is what is most captivating as we see him go through a phase of nervous breakdown to losing his mind and then finding peace for it all to then end.
+Warren Beatty’s acting as Bulworth is the most captivating part, as we see him go through a nervous breakdown, lose his mind, find peace, and then have it all come to an end.

-The movie does not waste time in introducing the chaos ahead.
-It starts with Jay Bulworth alone and crying because he hated his life.
-He has lost favor with the voters and his fake marital life where both couple see other people doesn’t seem to matter anymore.
+The movie doesn’t waste time introducing the chaos ahead.
+It starts with Jay Bulworth alone and crying because he hates his life.
+He’s lost favor with voters, and his fake marital life—where both he and his wife see other people—doesn’t seem to matter anymore.

-Feeling suicidal he decided to do something about it, negatively.
-He negotiated an insurance on his life for $10 million which he said to be paid to his only child his daughter.
-He was able to get this high claim by selling the insurance companies his vote on some legislative.
-Knowing suicide will nullify the insurance claim, he then contacts a man who can help make this insurance claim for his daughter doable.
+Feeling suicidal, he decides to do something about it—negatively.
+He negotiates a $10 million life insurance policy to be paid to his only child, his daughter.
+He secures this high claim by selling his vote on some legislation to insurance companies.
+Knowing suicide would nullify the insurance claim, he contacts someone who can help make the claim happen for his daughter.

-He paid for his own assassination and set the date for it.
-Unknown to him, his life was about to take another turn.
-Since he had nothing else to live for, he decided to live life.
-Jay Bulworth decided to enjoy his last days, going out and speaking the truth about what he feels.
-The problem with this was, the speaking the truth part.
-He exposed so much about how the government work and how the government cares less about the people and care more about the money, the co-operations and lobbyist.
+He pays for his own assassination and sets the date for it.
+Unknown to him, his life is about to take another turn.
+Since he has nothing else to live for, he decides to live life to the fullest.
+Jay Bulworth starts enjoying his last days, going out and speaking the truth about how he feels.
+The problem?
+The truth-telling part.
+He exposes how the government works, how it cares less about the people and more about money, corporations, and lobbyists.

-The fun in the movie is how he keeps trying not to get killed and still go on TV and speak his mind on what is going on in the government.
+The fun in the movie is how he keeps trying not to get killed while still going on TV and speaking his mind about what’s going on in the government.

-Bulworth is a movie fun to see, for everything it brings to the table.
+Bulworth is a fun movie to watch for everything it brings to the table.

 0 comments: